for an Injured Church

 #5 Make sure you have a good antivirus software.
 Some of the things you don't want to see will come through with viruses.
 Some of them have parental control settings.

 #6 Find out if your router has OpenDNS.
 If it does, set it up.
 It will deny most adult sites.
-Another free DNS is CleanBrowsing.org (click).
+Another free DNS - the best DNS - is CleanBrowsing.org (click).
 This one both denies adult sites and enforces safe search.
 Detailed instructions on setting up here.

 #7 In Firefox, install Fast Image Blocker by AdblockLite.
 It removes all images by default, and you can add sites to allow images.
 Amazon, Youtube, and Facebook are allowed by default.
 Another one worth installing is Enforce SafeSearch by serv-inc. It's too easy to turn safe search off on all the major search engines.
 Make it more difficult.